-The Agency has agreed to provide, or cause to be provided, to each nationally recognized municipal securities information repository or the Municipal Securities Rulemaking Board and any public or private repository or entity designated by the State as a state repository for purposes of Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission certain annual financial information and operating data and, in a timely manner, notice of certain material events.
-These covenants have been made in order to assist the Underwriters in complying with the Securities and Exchange Commission Rule 15c2-12(b)(5).
-See "CONTINUING DISCLOSURE" for a description of the specific nature of the annual report and notices of material events and a summary description of the terms of the disclosure agreement pursuant to which such reports are to be made.
+The Agency has agreed to provide, or cause to be provided, to each repository designated by the Securities and Exchange Commission ("SEC") from time to time for purposes of Rule 15c2-12(b)(5) adopted by the SEC under the Securities Exchange Act of 1934, as the same may be amended from time to time ("Rule 15c2-12(b)(5)") (each a "National Repository") and with any public or private repository or entity designated by the State as a state repository for purposes of Rule 15c2-12(b)(5) and recognized as such by the SEC (each, a "State Repository") certain annual financial information and operating data (each, an "Annual Report") and, in a timely manner, notice of certain material events (each, a "Material Event Notice").
+In lieu of filing the Annual Reports and any Material Event Notices with each National Repository and each State Repository, the Agency may file any Annual Report or Material Event Notice with the Internet-based filing system currently located at www.DisclosureUSA.org, or such other similar filing system approved by the SEC (the "CPO").
+These covenants have been made in order to assist the Underwriters in complying with Rule 15c2-12(b)(5).
+See "CONTINUING DISCLOSURE" for a description of the specific nature of the Annual Report and Material Event Notices and a summary description of the terms of the disclosure agreement pursuant to which such reports are to be made.

-The Agency has never failed to comply in all material respects with any previous undertakings with regard to said Rule to provide annual reports or notices of material events.
+The Agency has never failed to comply in all material respects with any previous undertaking with regard to Rule 15c2-12(b)(5) to provide Annual Reports or Material Event Notices.